t3llscode/foundry-dev-tools-container-client/readme.md

 from fastapi import WebSocket
 import json

-# you might need to do it like this, as there are dashs in the module name
+# make sure to clone the repository to a folder without dashes
-FDTCC = __import__('modules.foundry-dev-tools-container-client.t3_code.FoundryDevToolsContainerClient', fromlist=['FoundryDevToolsContainerClient']).FoundryDevToolsContainerClient
+from foundry_dev_tools_container_client.t3_code.FoundryDevToolsContainerClient import FoundryDevToolsContainerClient as FDTCC

 # - - - INITIALIZE CUSTOM FUNCTIONS AND CLIENT - - -